adswa/multimatch_gaze/README.md

 multiple dimensions with MultiMatch, a vector-based approach.
 Behaviour Research Methods, 44(4), 1079-1100.

+Dijkstra, E. W. (1959).
+A note on two problems in connexion withgraphs.
+Numerische Mathematik, 1, 269–271.

 Jarodzka, H., Holmqvist, K., & Nyström, M. (eds.)
 (2010).
 A vector-based, multidimensional scanpath similarity measure.
 In Proceedings of the 2010 symposium on eye-tracking research & applications (pp. 211-218).
 ACM.